mohousch/buildsystem/README.md

 - WWIO Bre2zt2c
 - Cuberevo 3000HD / IPBox 910HD

-* All others platforms are not tested, do it on your own risk, if you have request or issue please post it here.
+* All others platforms are not tested, do it on your own risk.